2025 CONCERTS & Workshops

 FRIDAY 6TH JUNE, 4.30PM - UNIVERSITY CONCERT HALL

-Join M'ANAM, the dynamic male vocal ensemble of the ANÚNA Collective, for an immersive workshop exploring the innovative ANÚNA Technique, developed over 35 years by composer Michael McGlynn.
-Participants will delve into the core principles of breath, word, and intent, fostering individual vocal autonomy and cohesive ensemble sound without a conductor.
-This transformative experience, inspired by Ireland’s traditional music culture, empowers singers to connect deeply with their voices and each other, drawing on M'ANAM’s global performance expertise.
+M'ANAM, the dynamic male vocal ensemble of the ANÚNA Collective, hosted an immersive workshop exploring the innovative ANÚNA Technique, developed over 35 years by composer Michael McGlynn.
+Participants delved into the core principles of breath, word, and intent, fostering individual vocal autonomy and cohesive ensemble sound without a conductor.
+This transformative experience, inspired by Ireland’s traditional music culture, empowered singers to connect deeply with their voices and each other, drawing on M'ANAM’s global performance expertise.

 M’ANAM IN CONCERT